Microsoft Administering Windows Server Hybrid Core Infrastructure AZ-800 Dumps in PDF

 -Force users to provide credentials when they connect to VM2.

--On VM3, ensure that Data Deduplication on all volumes is possible.
+-On VM3, enable Data Deduplication on all volumes that support the feature.

 Reference: